CCob/BeaconEye/README.md

 ## How it works

-BeaconEye attaches itself as a debugger to each process and will begin monitoring beacon activity for C2 traffic (HTTP/HTTPS beacons supported currently).
+If a suspected CobaltStrike beacon is found through scanning running processes, BeaconEye attaches itself as a debugger and will begin monitoring beacon activity for C2 traffic (HTTP/HTTPS beacons supported currently).

 The AES keys used for encrypting C2 data and mallable profile are decoded on the fly, which enables BeaconEye to extract and decrypt beacon's output when commands are sent via the operator.